baudisgroup/CNAdjust/README.md

     Segment Data: Final segment data files with adjusted callings.
 The default filename for this file is "result.seg.txt" and can be changed by the parameter `output_seg`.

     Segment Plots: Visual representations of segments colored by CNA states.
 The default filename for this file is "segments.pdf" and can be changed by the parameter `output_plot`.
-If baseline shifting was performed for the sample, an additional plot named "<plotfileBasename>_before_shift.pdf" is included to show the original callings before shifting.
+If baseline shifting was performed for the sample, an additional plot named "\<plotfileBasename\>\_before_shift.pdf" is included to show the original callings before shifting.

 ## Parameters

 Mandatory parameters

 * `--inputdir`: Path to the input data directory.
 * `--series`: Name of the series to be analyzed.
-It should be the folder name of the subfolder under `inputdir`.
+It should be folder names of the subfolders under `inputdir` and concatenated with commas.

 Optional parameters

 * `--outputdir`: Path to the output data directory.
+By default, it's in the current folder with the folder name 'output'.
 * `--use_external_ref`: Logical value to determine if external information is used to adjust CNA.
+Default is true.
 * `--use_idmapping`: Logical value to determine if sample identidier mapping is applied given the sampleid mapping file.
+Default is false.
 * `--use_custom_region`: Logical value to determine if a custom prior is applied given the genomic bin location file.
+Default is false.
 * `--genome`: Reference genome assembly version used in segment data.
 Available options are "hg38", "hg19", and "hg18".
+Default is "hg38".
 * `--cohort_assign_file`: Filename of the input cohort assignment file.
+Default is "cohort-assignment.txt".
 * `--prior_file`:Filename of the input cohort CNA occurrence file.
+Default is "cohort-cna-pattern.txt".
 * `--idmapping_file`: Filename of the input sample id mapping file.
+Default is "sampleid-mapping.txt".
 * `--region_file`: Filename of the input genomic region file.
+Default is "cohort-cna-region.txt".
 * `--output_seg`: Filename of the output segment data.
+Default is "result.seg.txt".
 * `--output_plot`: Filename of the output plot of segment data.
+Default is "segments.pdf".
 * `--logrsd`: Upper limit of weighted standard deviation of logR by the number of involved markers to identify potential problematic samples in the strict criteria.
+Default is 0.35.
 * `--cnafrac`: Upper limit of CNA fraction to identify potential problematic samples in the strict criteria.
+Default is 0.5.
 * `--dupdelratio`: Upper limit of the fraction ratio and its reciprocal as lower limit to identify potential problematic samples in the strict criteria.
+Default is 3.
 * `--cnafrac2`: Upper limit of CNA fraction to identify potential problematic samples in the more relaxed criteria 2.
+Default is 0.2.
 * `--dupdelratio2`: Upper limit of the fraction ratio and its reciprocal as lower limit to identify potential problematic samples in the more relaxed criteria 2.
+Default is 5.
 * `--cnafrac3`: Upper limit of CNA fraction to identify potential problematic samples in the more relaxed criteria 3.
+Default is 0.7.
 * `--segnum`: Upper limit of segment number to identify noisy profiles.
+Defalut is 1000.
 * `--lowthre`: Thresholds to call low-level CNA in noisy profiles.
 It should be a positive value used to call duplication, and its opposite is used to call deletion.
+It can be multiple values concatenated with commas.
+Default is 0.1,0.15,0.3.
 * `--highthre`: Thresholds to call high-level CNA in noisy profiles.
 It should be a positive value used to call duplication, and its opposite is used to call deletion.
+It can be multiple values concatenated with commas.
+Default is 1,1.5,2.

 ## Profile